thomashansen99/Cyber_Labs/splunk_labs/lab1_splunk.md

 # Splunk  Lab 1 - SSH Attack Dashboard
 In this lab, I used Splunk to analyze SSH authentication logs (`secure.log`) and learn SIEM basics.
 The purpose was to understand how brute force login attempts appear in logs, practice SPL searches, and build a dashboard that summarizes usernames, source IPs, and login outcomes (failed vs accepted).
+This exercise is similar to what a real SOC analyst might do when investigating brute-force attempts on a production server.
+---
 ## Queries

 ### Top Usernames in Failed Logins